maidang111/CS32-CalculatorProject/Readme.md

 * Parser.delete_help() (helper function for destructor that delete the AST node recursively)

 Some examples of invalid inputs includes:
+* after = operator, if first operand is not variable
+* = operator only has one operand
+* in the parenthesis that involve = operator, if double value exist, it should be the last element in that parenthesis.
+* if the double was not assigned to the variable, the calculation involve that variable except for its assignment with other value causes error
 * invalid parenthesis: the number of left parenthesis should always be equal or greater than that of right
 * invalid parenthesis: if the last token was left parenthesis and the current is right parenthesis, it yields error
 * operators should come after left parenthesis
 * no input value
 * division by 0
 * the number of operators should not exceed the number of left parenthesis